 The key is to gain the weight in healthy ways.
 Eat more carbohydrates (60-70% of your meal), but make sure they are healthy carbs like whole grains.
 Consume more fat but in the form of nuts, avocados, etc— things with healthy, beneficial fat.
 And while you should still eat a variety of fruits and veggies, try to get a lot that give you more bang for your buck in regards to calories.
 For example, bananas are more calorie-rich than watery fruits like apples and melons.
 You can find lists of foods that are best to choose like this online.
 (For example, here’s one).

 You can also take weight loss tips and reverse them, like AVOID drinking water before a meal, TRY to sneak in extra calories by putting more slices of cheese in your sandwich, etc. Snack frequently throughout the day.

 If you’re really concerned about your weight and can’t seem to keep it in healthy range no matter what you do, I recommend you talk to a doctor.
 You might have a thyroid or hormonal condition that speeds up your metabolism.
 Some conditions have other complications besides low weight (like low blood sugar, insomnia OR oversleeping, etc) so you’d probably want to get treated if you have something like that.

 And one last thing: Don’t skimp out on exercise just because you’re trying to gain weight.
-You still want to be toned at your larger size!posted over 4 years ago
+You still want to be toned at your larger size!posted about 5 years ago

 Up your protein intake.
 Do weight-lifting exercises.